Jan Schlebusch

-Currently working as a Research Assistant in the ERC-funded ETHNICGOODS-project led by Prof. Matthias vom Hau which explores variation in nation-building policies and their particular consequences, I employ both qualitative and quantitative methods to analyse states’ governance of ethnic diversity.
+Before joining UCL, I completed the Research Master’s in International Studies at the Institut Barcelona d’Estudis Internacionals, studying nationalism and ethnic politics.
+I also worked as a Research Assistant in the ERC-funded ETHNICGOODS-project led by Prof. Matthias vom Hau which explores variation in nation-building policies and their particular consequences.
+As part of my work, I employ both qualitative and quantitative methods to analyse states’ governance of ethnic diversity.

 My further research interests lie in territoriality, the territorialisation of collective identities, and the spatial dynamics of state formation and nation building as well as inter-group conflict.
 More specifically, I am researching how states build homelands.
 Regionally, I am particularly focused on Asia and Latin America, having spent several months at National Taiwan University in Taipei, Taiwan, and repeatedly extensive time in Asunción, Paraguay.